Cook Like Czechs

 • Wrap the folded dough in plastic wrap, transfer to a plate and put in the fridge for 30 minutes to rise.

-• After half an hour, take the dough out, dust it with a little flour, and roll it out gently.
-Don't roll it too thinly and don't put too much pressure on the rolling pin; otherwise, you will tear the dough and the filling of cracklings will come out.
-Fold the dough again, wrap it, and put it in the fridge for another 30 minutes.
+• After half an hour, take the dough out and dust it with a little flour.
+Gently roll it out, being careful not to roll it too thinly or apply too much pressure on the rolling pin to avoid tearing the dough and letting the crackling filling escape.
+Fold the dough again, wrap it, and place it in the fridge for another 30 minutes.

 • Repeat the previous step again.
 In total, the dough will rise for 3x30 minutes.

-• After the final rise, roll out the dough on a floured surface to about ¾ inch thick.
-Cut out circles, either with a cookie cutter or a thin-walled glass.
+• After the final rise, roll out the dough on a floured surface to about ¾ inch (2 cm) thick.
+Cut out circles using either a cookie cutter or a thin-walled glass.
 The diameter of the cut-outs should be about 2 ½ to 3 inches.

 • Transfer the biscuits to a baking sheet lined with parchment paper.
 Cover with a tea towel and leave in a warm place to rise for about 15 minutes.

-• Brush the raised biscuits with egg wash and sprinkle the surface with caraway seeds.
+• Brush the risen biscuits with egg wash and sprinkle the surface with 2 teaspoons caraway seeds.
 Bake in a preheated oven for 15 minutes.

 Notes

-• SERVING: These pagáče crackling biscuits taste wonderful, both hot and cold.
+• SERVING: These Pagáče crackling biscuits taste wonderful, both hot and cold.
 Serve them as an appetizer with wine or beer.
-You can also fill the biscuits with a good bread spread!
+You can also fill the biscuits with any savory bread spread!

 • How to grind pork cracklings?
 It is best to process the cracklings in a meat grinder.
 An electric meat grinder saves a lot of time and effort.
 Immediately after use, disassemble and clean the grinder to prevent the cracklings from drying out inside.